Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: F inetuning- a ligned S equential T raining

 As previously described, \textit{FAST} trains the SAE using finetuning datasets.
 Specifically, multiple multi-turn dialogue datasets are collected, and each data instance is combined with the corresponding chat template of the instruct model.
 This process not only introduces special tokens but also ensures consistency with the data processing methodology used during the fine-tuning phase of the model.

 A key innovation lies in independent processing of each data instance, rather than concatenating multiple instances before inputting them into the model.
-By eliminating the constraint of context size, the dataset is processed sequentially.
-Each data instance is individually fed into the LLM to extract hidden layer activations, which subsequently used to train the SAE, as illustrated in Figure~\ref{fig:fst}(c).
-This approach effectively avoids semantic discontinuity caused by data concatenation, while preserving the semantic integrity of each instance thereby providing higher-quality inputs for training the SAE.
+By eliminating the fixed-length block requirement of Block Training, the dataset is processed sequentially.
+Each data instance is processed as an independent sequence to extract hidden layer activations for SAE training, as illustrated in Figure~\ref{fig:fst}(c).This approach effectively avoids semantic discontinuity caused by data concatenation, while preserving the semantic integrity of each instance, thereby providing higher-quality inputs for training the SAE.